Moondog's Library

 B-17 LIVE ON CIUT;

-For a pledge of $89.50 You, Yes You can Be DJ For A Day & Host Your Show On CIUT!
+And as an added incentive for a pledge of $89.50 You, Yes You can Be DJ For A Day & Host Your Show On CIUT!
 For one hour you choose the music, we bring the 15,000 honking watts of power.
 You have a band and want to come down?
 Cool!
 Make a pledge, become a member and let's do this!

 We also have exclusive CIUT merch including shirts, tote bags, hats and for a limited time only, CIUT Covid masks.